MythicApp/Mailing/README.md

 ## Email Template

-The welcome email template is defined in the `mailOptions` object in the code.
+The welcome email template is defined in the `mailOptions` object under `html` in the code.
 You can customize the HTML content to fit your needs.

 ## Dependencies